kvietcong/kvietcong/README.md

 I always want to learn more, whether it be Software/Web Development, Machine Learning, or Algorithms and Data Structures.
 Some of my favorite video games are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and Minecraft.
-I also love to play tennis and stare into starlit skies 🌠.
+I also love to play tennis 🎾

 ## 🥇 Main Goals